 Write helpful log messages!
 It takes a few seconds more but it's worth it.
 Refer to changes in specific individual files.
 Your collaborators will thank you, and you will thank yourself when you revisit the project two years down the line.
 For multiline log messages, the first line should be a summary of the changes.

-Do not include binaries, executables, logs, etc. or any other files that can be recreated.
+Do not include binaries, object files, executables, logs, etc. or any other files that can be recreated.
 The idea behind version control is to keep track of meaningful changes to files.
 Binary files tend to change often, and are designed to be recreated from sources.
 Log files also change often, since they usually contain dates.
 Unless the binary or log information is truly essential (i.e, the PDF figures in a paper), these should not be versioned.
-See below for how to avoid them showing up on 'git stat'.
+See .gitignore below for how to avoid them showing up on 'git status'.

 $ git reset --soft HEAD~1will undo the previous commit (unless it was pushed to the server already), and allow you to start over.
+This preserves the changes and the files staged for commit.

 For example, when dealing with LaTeX documents, my .gitignore file usually contains